 "The GIS and Risk Assessment session highlighted the benefits of DRR structures, Disaster countermeasures, landslide and flood management, and evacuation mechanisms.
-As I work with ANDMA, the training will prove to be useful in my work for disaster management.
-I will work on implementing the Japanese technology and methods for risk reduction in the context of Afghanistan and will work on revising the existing DRR manuals and methods in Afghanistan."
-Sayed Ilyas Sadat, Government Official in Afghanistan
+The training will prove to be useful in my work for disaster management.
+I will work on implementing the Japanese technology and methods for risk reduction in the context and will work on revising the existing DRR manuals and methods in the country."
+Sayed Ilyas Sadat, Government Official